Jperez65/AI-Project-1/Readme.md

 # Assingment 1: Problem 3

-On the assingment 1 problem #3 it requested to write a programing file that would
+On the assingment 1 problem #3 it requested to write a programing file that function as a dijktra algorithm

 ## Compile and Run